cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 There is an error at design time that we have to fix without adding a new unit test (may be we have to adapt the code without touching test and samples if you want to support both).

-- When you have to support multiple version
+- When you have to support multiple versions

 ```
 #r @"..\packages\FSharp.Data\lib\net40\FSharp.Data.dll"